IT Service Management Strategies Every Startup Needs

 Rigour without the rigmarole

 Without a clear focus and strategy for IT Service Management (ITSM), your customers and internal users may experience frequent outages with no way of tracking or reporting on incidents or changes.
-There may also be limited evidence of any value gained from the services provided to your customers, or insights in to how your product is performing, therefore keeping your Product Managers/CEO in the dark as to how customers feel about both the User and Customer Experiences.
+There may also be limited evidence of any value gained from the services provided to your customers, or insights into how your product is performing, therefore keeping your Product Managers/CEO in the dark as to how customers feel about both the User and Customer Experiences.

 Agility is critical in the market